djcooke/compendium/preparation.md

 food.
 In the early floors of PotD, the type of potion that's dropping from the floor you're on is likely sufficient.
 By the time you hit 60, you'll want to use either Max or Super Potions, depending on your job.
-Note that Super Potions do not drop in PotD even though they are best for many jobs in the later floors.
+Note that Super Potions do not drop in PotD even though they are best for some jobs in the later floors.
 You will get tons of Super Potions from HoH.

 | Type (HQ) | Heals | Max | Best until Max HP |